Anthology Editions 2019. ISBN9781944860264

-In 1968 the world was going through massive upheavals... the counter-culture boom, space race, black power, the Vietnam war, protest movements... and the state of California was being rocked from so many different angles.
+In 1968 the world was going through massive upheavals... the counter-culture boom, space race, Black Power, the Vietnam war, protest movements... and the state of California was being rocked from many different angles.
 Dennis Stock's photo essay California Trip features images shot by the celebrated photojournalist on various road trips through the state in the year many things collided.

 First published in 1970, Stock's book became an emblem of the hippy movement and has served as a truthful document of that year in California since.
 And as much as California Trip celebrates frivolity and free love dream it also chronicles the darker side of the California dream at the end of 60s.